CamDavidsonPilon/lifetimes/README.md

 ## Introduction
 As emphasized by P. Fader and B. Hardie, understanding and acting on customer lifetime value (CLV) is the most important part of your business's sales efforts.
 [And (apparently) everyone is doing it wrong](https://www.youtube.com/watch?v=guj2gVEEx4s). *Lifetimes* is a Python library to calculate CLV for you.

-More generally, Lifetimes can be used to understand and predict future usage based on a few lax assumption:
+More generally, Lifetimes can be used to understand and predict future usage based on a few assumption:

+1. Entities interact with you when they are alive.
-1. Entities under study may die after some random period of time.
+2. Entities under study may die (leave the service) after some random period of time.
-2. Entities interact with you when they are alive.

-Lifetimes can be used to both estimate if these entities are still *alive*, and predict how much more they will interact based on their existing history.
-If this is too abstract, consider these situations:
+If this is too abstract, consider these applications:

  - Predicting how often a visitor will return to your website.
  - Understanding how frequently a patient may return to a hospital.
- - Predicting individuals who gave "died" using only their usage history.
+ - Predicting individuals who have churned using only their usage history.
+ - Predicting repeat purchases from a commerce customer.

 Really, "customers" is a very general term here, (similar to "birth" and "death" in survival analysis).
 Whenever we have individuals repeating occurrences, we can use Lifetimes to help understand behaviour.